 Lola T140

-'the Gongaware car'
+'the JC Gongaware car'

 A note on chassis number identification